-Clause 35 : Expenditure incurred for political purposes
+Clause 36 : Expenditure incurred for political purposes

-Subclause (1) amends section 305 of the Principal Act to remove the time limitations applying to disclosure of gifts received by persons other than political parties and candidates, so that the disclosure period is the same as that for parties, ie from the day after polling day in one election to polling day in the next election.
+Amends section 305 of the Principal Act to remove the time limitations applying to disclosure of gifts received by persons other than political parties and candidates, so that the disclosure period is the same as that for parties, ie. from the day after polling day in one election to polling day in the next election.